 Research suggests small and medium sized businesses could reap more benefits and win more business from their bigger competitors by improving their cyber security.

 The research, from the Government’s Cyber Streetwise campaign, shows that 43% of small and medium sized retail businesses expect their sales to increase on Cyber Monday.
-But 52% think bigger businesses are most likely to benefit and that the day won’t have much impact on them, largely because customers believe their websites are more secure than those of small firms.
+But 52% think bigger businesses are most likely to benefit and that the day won’t have much impact on them, largely because customers believe their websites are more secure in terms of cyber security than those of small firms.

 Despite this, just 39% of small and medium sized retailers consider cyber security a big priority for their business.
 And less than a quarter take extra precautions when processing online payments, such as adopting a two stage 3D secure payment system (20%) and conducting due diligence on online transactions (17%).

 Minister for the digital economy Ed Vaizey said: “Cyber Monday and the Christmas shopping period present excellent opportunities for small and medium sized firms to do business online.
 Yet a large number of these companies are missing out, because consumers lack the confidence that their websites are secure and choose to shop elsewhere.”